isaacdomini/tomato-css/README.md

 1. Navigate to __Administration__ > __Admin Access__
 2. Change color scheme to __custom.css__
 3. Save changes and reboot router
-4. You may need to erase your brower's cache before the new UI appears.
+4. You must erase your browser's cache before the new UI appears.

 _Tested and working on a Netgear R8000 router running FreshTomato 2019.2_